 - There will be a honeycomb like network of bubbles visible when you tip the jar on its side.

-The most important sign of readiness that your starter is ready to bake is that it is doubling every single time you feed it.
+The most important sign of sourdough starter readiness is that your starter is doubling every single time you feed it.

 Ideally, it should be doubling within 4 to 6 hours of feeding - but it can sometimes happen within just 2 hours if it's warm.

-If your starter is not doubling, it’s not ready and it will not have the ability to rise bread.
+If your starter is not doubling, it's not ready and it will not have the ability to rise bread (and you'll end up with very under fermented sourdough bread).

 There is a lot of controversy around the float test.
 Many people say it is inaccurate.
 Others swear by it.